 While setting your goals is an important part of your business plan, detailing HOW you are going to achieve them, isn’t less important.
 You can plan all you want – if you don’t take action to move forward, you won’t.

 5. Promotion Strategy

 Don’t create your content and expect people to come.
 Harsh truth: They won’t.
 UNLESS you devise a promotion strategy and actively promote the heck out of your content.
 To make the biggest impact, identify the social media platforms your ideal reader hang out on.
 Choose those to promote your content.
 Join groups on Facebook, it that’s where your peeps are.
 Interact on Twitter or Instagram if that’s their preferred playground.
 Be on Pinterest!
 Pinterest is my preferred platform and best source of traffic.
-Read 10 PINTEREST MYTHS BUSTED – NEW PINTEREST BEST PRACTICES TO FOLLOW to fully leverage the power of Pinterest.
+Check out my Pinterest for Business blog series to fully leverage the power of Pinterest.
 Create a social media strategy that works for your brand.

 Once you worked through these steps, you should have a solid foundation for your business.
 You defined your vision, identified your ideal reader and matched your offer to fit their needs.
 You set goals and know how you’ll try to achieve them.
 Well done, you! *high five* This is huge!
 How does it feel?
 Let me know in the comments below – I will be there to cheer you on! 🙂

 Stay tuned for the next part of the Roadmap to a Successful Online Business blog post series!
 Sign up for my newsletter and you won’t miss it. 🙂

 See you soon!